 Frighteningly, the incidents were only ever reported when the aircraft was operating the route on which the boy died.
 The freaky happenings became so bad that crew began to refuse to work on the 757 and eventually, LTE ensured that the aircraft in question never operated that route again.

 On a late night long haul flight, a junior crew member had been told to go and take his break, so off he went for a little shut-eye in the crew rest area.
-Slipping on his superman PJ’s, he dived under the covers and shut his eyes.
+Slipping on his PJ’s, he dived under the covers and shut his eyes.
 But just as the lad was drifting off, a noise startled him and when he opened his eyes he was shocked to see an old lady standing at the foot of the bed.
-The crew member jumped up and asked what the hell the lady was doing in the crew rest area.
+The crew member jumped up and asked what the hell she was doing in the crew rest area.

 “Excuse me sir, here’s your G&T”.
 “Thank you, but I didn’t order a drink” replied the man.
 “No sir, your wife asked me to get it for you a while ago, but I was on my rest sorry”.
 The colour immediately drained out of the passengers face, “I beg your pardon”.
 “Sorry sir, I was on my rest, I thought your wife may have asked another crew member to get you your drink”.